University of Toronto: Early history

 Established in 1878, the School of Practical Science was the precursor to the Faculty of Applied Science and Engineering, which has been nicknamed Skule since its earliest days.
-While the Faculty of Medicine opened in 1843, medical teaching was conducted by proprietary schools from 1853 until 1887 when the faculty absorbed the Toronto School of Medicine.
+While the Temerty Faculty of Medicine opened in 1843, medical teaching was conducted by proprietary schools from 1853 until 1887 when the faculty absorbed the Toronto School of Medicine.
 Meanwhile, the university continued to set examinations and confer medical degrees.
 The university opened the Faculty of Law in 1887, followed by the Faculty of Dentistry in 1888 when the Royal College of Dental Surgeons became an affiliate.
 Women were first admitted to the university in 1884.

 A devastating fire in 1890 gutted the interior of University College and destroyed 33,000 volumes from the library, but the university restored the building and replenished its library within two years.
 Over the next two decades, a collegiate system took shape as the university arranged federation with several ecclesiastical colleges, including Strachan's Trinity College in 1904.
 The university operated the Royal Conservatory of Music from 1896 to 1991 and the Royal Ontario Museum from 1912 to 1968; both still retain close ties with the university as independent institutions.
 The University of Toronto Press was founded in 1901 as Canada's first academic publishing house.
 The Faculty of Forestry, founded in 1907 with Bernhard Fernow as dean, was Canada's first university faculty devoted to forest science.
 In 1910, the Faculty of Education opened its laboratory school, the University of Toronto Schools.

 World wars and post-war years

 The First and Second World Wars curtailed some university activities as undergraduate and graduate men eagerly enlisted.
 Intercollegiate athletic competitions and the Hart House Debates were suspended, although exhibition and interfaculty games were still held.
 The David Dunlap Observatory in Richmond Hill opened in 1935, followed by the University of Toronto Institute for Aerospace Studies in 1949.
 By the 1961–62 academic year, the university had a total enrolment of 14,302 students, including 1,531 graduate students.

-The university opened suburban campuses in Scarborough in 1964 and in Mississauga in 1967.
+The university opened its second campus, then known as Scarborough College in 1964, and third campus, then known as Erindale College shortly after in 1967.
 The university's former affiliated schools at the Ontario Agricultural College and Glendon Hall became fully independent of the University of Toronto and became part of University of Guelph in 1964 and York University in 1965, respectively.
 Beginning in the 1980s, reductions in government funding prompted more rigorous fundraising efforts.